 UC Davis School of Medicine

-UC Davis Health is improving lives and transforming health care by providing excellent patient care, conducting groundbreaking research, fostering innovative, interprofessional education, and creating dynamic, productive partnerships with the community. alifornia Bridge is building on our country’s guarantee of 24/7 emergency care to offer treatment where people are, promote equity, and connect patients to ongoing care.
+UC Davis Health is improving lives and transforming health care by providing excellent patient care, conducting groundbreaking research, fostering innovative, interprofessional education, and creating dynamic, productive partnerships with the community.
+California Bridge is building on our country’s guarantee of 24/7 emergency care to offer treatment where people are, promote equity, and connect patients to ongoing care.

 • Learn more about the Public Health Institute’s California Bridge Program and access an extensive library of online trainings and resources about medication for addiction treatment, substance use navigation to support the most vulnerable patients, and building a culture of harm reduction across the healthcare system.